skypjack/entt/docs/md/entity.md

 and purposes as if it were an _empty_ element.<br/>
-Thus, a _get_ storage (as in `entt::get_t`) makes the view empty automatically while an _exclude_ storage (as in `entt::exclude_t`) is ignored as if that part of the filter didn't exist.
+Thus, a _get_ storage (as in `entt::get_t`) makes the view empty automatically while an _exclude_ storage (as in `entt::exclude_t`) is ignored as if that part of the filter did not exist.

 ### Exclude-only

-_Exclude-only_ views aren't really a thing in `EnTT`.<br/>
+_Exclude-only_ views are not really a thing in `EnTT`.<br/>
 However, the same result can be achieved by combining the right storage into a simple view.

-If one gets to the root of the problem, the purpose of an exclude-only view is to return entities that don't meet certain requirements.<br/>
+If one gets to the root of the problem, the purpose of an exclude-only view is to return entities that do not meet certain requirements.<br/>
 Since entity storage, unlike exclude-only views, **is** a thing in `EnTT`, users can leverage it for these kinds of queries.
-It's also guaranteed to be unique within a registry and is always accessible when creating a view:
+It is also guaranteed to be unique within a registry and is always accessible when creating a view:

 ```cpp
 auto view = registry.view<entt::entity>(entt::exclude<my_type>);
 ```

-The returned view is such that it will return only the entities that don't have the `my_type` component, regardless of what other components they have.
+The returned view is such that it will return only the entities that do not have the `my_type` component, regardless of what other components they have.

 ### View pack